Samir Bağırov

 Samir Bağırov (August 21, 1967, Baku) is an Azerbaijani pop singer.
 Samir Bagirov is considered one of the founders of modern pop music in Azerbaijan.
 The singer has always been distinguished by his unusual appearance.

 Life and career

 1967-1987: Early Life

-Born as Samir Rafiq oğlu İsayev, using his paternal grandmother's surname instead of his Tatar father's surname, was born on August 21, 1967, in the village of Deymedagly in the Qakh district.
+Born as Samir Rafiq oğlu İsayev, using his paternal grandmother's surname instead of his Tatar father's surname, was born on August 21, 1967, in Baku/Azerbaijan.
 He was admitted to the classical vocal department of the Baku Music Academy.
 During his studies at the conservatory, he was drafted into the Soviet army, where he performed as a soloist in the military ensemble's concerts.
 He completed his military service in Ukraine.
 After completing his military service, he continued and finished his education at the conservatory.
 He began his career working with the state orchestra "Gaya" under the leadership of Teymur Mirzoyev.

 1988-1991: Baku Autumn 1988

 In 1988, Samir İsayev entered the Baku Autumn competition organized by Sevinj Karimova, performing "He Uletay," composed by Aziza Mustafazade, and duetted, alongside Sevil Hajiyeva, a song called "Inaniram," with music by Mikayil Vakilov and lyrics by Malik Farrukh.
 "Inaniram" earned him a special award.

 Following the competition, in 1989, Samir continued his musical education at the Gnessin State Musical College in Moscow.
 At Gnessin, Samir not only took vocal lessons but also learned stage manners, dance, and how to dress on stage.